-The Addis Ababa Action Agenda of the Third International Conference on Financing for Development (Addis Ababa Action Agenda), adopted in July 2015,2 put forward the idea that Science, Technology and Innovation (STI) together with capacity building are among the key means to achieve the Sustainable Development Goals (SDGs).
-To that end, the 2030 Agenda for Sustainable Development put forward the Technology Facilitation Mechanism (TFM), an action built on the collaboration, partnerships and expertise of a large variety of stakeholders from the United Nations entities. international organisations, research community, private sector and civil society.
-TFM is composed of three parts that are interlinked: (1) a United Nations Interagency Task Team on Science, Technology and Innovation for the SDGs (IATT) including a 10-Member Group; (2) the Multi-stakeholder Forum on STI for the SDGs (STI Forum); and (3) an online platform.3
+The Addis Ababa Action Agenda of the Third International Conference on Financing for Development (Addis Ababa Action Agenda), adopted in July 2015,2 put forward the idea that Science, Technology and Innovation (STI) together with capacity-building are among the key means to achieve the Sustainable Development Goals (SDGs).
+To that end, the 2030 Agenda for Sustainable Development, put forward the Technology Facilitation Mechanism (TFM), an action built on collaboration, partnerships and expertise of a large variety of stakeholders from the United Nations entities, international organisations, research community, private sector and civil society.
+TFM is composed of three parts that are interlinked: (1) A United Nations Interagency Task Team on Science, Technology and Innovation for SDGs (IATT) including 10-Member Group, (2) Multi-stakeholder Forum on STI for the SDGs (STI Forum), and (3) an on-line platform.3

-Within this framework, IATT members including the United Nations programmes and agencies, the European Commission, Organisation for Economic Co-operation and Development and the World Bank have been exchanging experiences and operationalising STI frameworks with the objective of helping countries and territories at different administrative levels deliver inclusive and sustainable growth for citizens and the planet.
+Within this framework, IATT members including the United Nations programmes and agencies, the European Commission, Organisation for Economic Cooperation and Development and the World Bank have been exchanging experience and operationalising STIs framework with the objective of helping countries and territories at different administrative levels deliver inclusive and sustainable growth for citizens and the planet.

 The objective of this section is to provide a review of existing approaches to STI roadmap development.
 A number of approaches and methodologies for STI roadmaps have been developed, tested and deployed in countries around the world.
-The methodologies have not necessarily been developed within the framework of SDGs because they had been conceptualised and operationalised before the adoption of the 2030 Agenda.
-However, there is ongoing expert work aiming at updating and modifying the STI roadmap methodologies to make them relevant and practical for the government representatives to achieve SDG objectives.
+The methodologies have not been necessarily developed within the framework of SDGs, because they had been conceptualised and operationalised before the adoption of the Agenda 2030.
+Yet, there is ongoing expert work aiming at updating and modifying the STI roadmap methodologies to make them relevant and practical for the government representatives to achieve SDGs objectives.

-Based on the earlier IATT assessment, we have selected a limited number of methodologies that have been developed and deployed by seven international organisations and programmes: the European Commission (EC), Organisation for Economic Co-operation and Development (OECD), United Nations Conference on Trade and Development (UNCTAD), United Nations Educational Scientific and Cultural Organization (UNESCO), United Nations Industrial Development Organization (UNIDO), Transformative Innovation Policy Consortium (TIPC) and the World Bank (WB).4 These methodologies have been developed theoretically and then tested and applied in specific contexts.
-This means that each selected methodology has found its practical application at national and/or subnational level.
+Based on the earlier IATT assessment, we have selected a limited number of methodologies that have been developed and deployed by seven international organisations and programmes: European Commission (EC), Organisation for Economic Cooperation and Development (OECD), United Nations Conference on Trade and Development (UNCTAD), United Nations Educational Scientific and Cultural Organization (UNESCO), United Nations Industrial Development Organisation (UNIDO), Transformative Innovation Policy Consortium (TIPC) and World Bank (WB).
+These methodologies have been developed theoretically and then tested and applied in specific contexts.
+This means that each selected methodology have found its practical application at national and/or subnational level.